razor-network/docs/docs/Tutorial/SKALE.md

 ## Set up the truffle configuration

-Razor network testnet is currently deployed on Görli ethereum test network.
-So please make sure you are deploying the contract on görli testnet.

 Use an ethereum wallet such as [MyEtherWallet](https://www.myetherwallet.com/create-wallet) or [MyCrypto](https://download.mycrypto.com/) to create a new wallet with 12-word mnemonic phrase.

 Create a new file called `.secret` in the root of the project and paste the above mnemonic phrase.
-Fund this ethereum wallet with görli ether obtained from a faucet such as [https://goerli-faucet.slock.it/](https://goerli-faucet.slock.it/)
+Please fund this account with SKALE testnet ether.

 You can set up truffle configuration as it suits you.
 You can see this file for reference. [truffle-config.js](https://github.com/razor-network/king-of-crypto/blob/master/truffle-config.js)

 ## Deploy the Contracts
-Type the following command to deploy the contracts on görli testnet.
+Type the following command to deploy the contracts on SKALE testnet.

-`truffle migrate --network goerli`
+`truffle migrate --network skale`

 ## Setting up the frontend using Vue